HaoAreYuDong/MachineLearningLM/README.md

 **Pretraining Dataset**

 All Datasets have been open-sourced on Hugging Face.
 Due to the large file size, the dataset has been split into multiple parts.
-The complete datasets are hosted on Google Drive:
+At the same time, complete datasets are also hosted on Google Drive:

 - 🔹 **Warmup Dataset**:
   https://drive.google.com/file/d/1OjD0jICy95lOFp52_2hJoO7KzSiFegLH/view?usp=sharing